 As one of the most powerful and popular SEO tools, ScrapeBox has an Article Scraper addon that allows you to harvest thousands of articles from a number of popular article directories.

 - Lightweight Add-on As a lightweight addon, the article scraper addon of ScrapeBox features (1) proxy support, (2) multi-threading for fast article retrieval, (3) the ability to set how many articles to scrape before stopping, and (4) articles can be saved in ANSI, UTF-8, or Unicode format so articles in any language can be harvested.

-- Keyword-based Filter Also there’s the option to automatically remove links and emails addresses from articles, and the ability to save articles into keyword-based subfolders so when harvesting articles for numerous keywords at the same time, all your articles are categorized.
+- Keyword-based Filter Also there’s the option to automatically remove links and email addresses from articles, and the ability to save articles into keyword-based subfolders so that when harvesting articles for numerous keywords simultaneously, all your articles are categorized.

 - Advanced Plugin ScrapeBox also offers an advanced Article Scraper Plugin that can post articles, spin articles, translate articles, and much more.

 To better explain how an article scraper works, we will scrape data from articles from the Towards Data Science Medium publication using Octoparse.
 Make sure to download the latest version of Octoparse before getting started.

 Open the target website in Octoparse’s built-in browser